coder-nguoi-tay/coder-nguoi-tay/README.md

 👋 Welcome to my GitHub profile – I'm Trieu Viet Duc, Laravel Developer 🚀

-💻 PHP & Laravel Developer with 2+ years of experience
+💻 PHP & Laravel Developer with more than 2 years of professional experience and 6 months of practical experience using Vue.js to build modern, interactive frontends.
 🚀 Currently focused on building Laravel + Vue.js + MySQL applications
 🔭 Passionate about building clean, maintainable, and scalable systems